How to apply for the scheme

 - Do you have any particular aims or outcomes you want to achieve?

 - Provide up to 300 words summarising your answers to the three questions above.
-NB: This will be used on the website next to an image of your work
+NB: If accepted, we will ask you to upload this statement and an image of your work to our networking site.

-- Provide the name and address of a referee
+- Provide the name and address of a referee, who can be contacted if necessary.

 - Send up to 10 (returnable) images and one (non-returnable) image of your work.
 Also a photograph of yourself which can be displayed, so that students can identify you